natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Hurricane%20Mk%20I%2FL%20(Sweden).md

 It is an imported version of the British [[Hurricane Mk I/L]] flown by the Finnish Air Force.

+Whilst not quite as manoeuvrable or as fast as its [[Spitfire (Family)|Spitfire]] brethren, the Hurricane Mk I/L is still very agile for its rank and can hold its own very effectively in dogfights.
+One of the Hurricane's true strengths is in its durability and sheer robust nature which makes it a favourite among the virtual pilots of War Thunder as it was during the Battle of Britain over 80 years ago.
+You will find your Hurricane able to withstand a very high amount of damage before it will give in as it is a largely fabric covered aircraft.

+It is also a very stable gun platform which makes aiming and shooting a very easy task to do.
+In general the Hurricane is a joy to fly in all modes.
+A great and forgiving fighter aircraft for beginners to fly!

+This version was purchased by the Finns in 1940, but only saw limited use in the Continuation War due to lack of spares.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}